 But you will have really captured the spirit when you find yourself completely disregarding assessments of market value and, instead, giving with the aim of delighting the recipient, just as you would with any other gift.

 The contribution you make may be very different than that the person sitting next to you.
-There are certain people we hope will give very little (or even nothing) when they come to “give as you wish” events at Notional Space: students on minuscule budgets, people who have tenuous employment, or anyone really struggling to make ends meet who might ordinarily miss-out on activities because they simply cannot afford it.
+There are certain people we hope will give very little (or even nothing) when they come to events at Notional Space: students on minuscule budgets, people who have tenuous employment, or anyone really struggling to make ends meet who might ordinarily miss-out on activities because they simply cannot afford it.
 But we hope everyone else will contribute generously.
 This entire project is, after all, an exercise in generosity.
 And it may well be that you have something to offer the artists or the Notional Space community other than (or in addition to) your money.
 The important thing is to understand that your place in Notional Space is as a participant, not as a customer.

 Where’s the gift in all this?